mmistakes/jekyll-theme-basically-basic/index.md

 ---
 layout: home
+paginate: true
-alt_title: "Geospatial Deep Learning Blog"
+alt_title: "Geospatial Analysis Blog"
-sub_title: "Exploring the frontier of geospatial data processing with deep learning"
+sub_title: "Exploring ways to process geospatial data with spatial statistics and deep learning models"
 image: /assets/images/home.png
 introduction: |
-  An indepth look into the latest deep learning approaches.
-Read on to find out more about how to process various geospatial datasets and how to apply deep learning methods to solve real-world geospatial problems.
+  An indepth look at various analytical tools to handle geospatial data.
+Read on to find out more about how to process various geospatial datasets and how to apply spatial statistics and deep learning methods to solve real-world geospatial problems.
-paginate: true
 ---